amandaleee/developer-interview-questions/README.md

 * What's your company's approach to estimation?
 * How does the team’s leadership [or the product’s leadership] deal with unreasonable feature requests?
 * How much time do you expect I'll be working on legacy products/projects, versus shipping new ones?
+* Let's say I'm in this position for a year.
+What would it look like for me to be a total success?
+* Followup to previous question: What will our development/engineering team/product look like then, given that success?
+* Do your engineers/developers get to choose their own toolsets?
+[For instance, if I want to work in a Docker container rather than running MAMP locally, is that cool?]
+* Followup to previous question: Do your developers get to choose their own stacks?
+If I want to write a thing in React, am I allowed, or do I have to stick to what you're already using?

 ## Growth